Are nonlocal Lagrangian systems fatally unstable?: Genuine nonlocality.

 When the operator $F(D)$ in the Lagrangian (\ref{FPU0}) is an infinite product,

 then it is completely nonlocal.
-For the reasons given in \cite{IDvsOI}, instead of dealing with an infinite number of derivatives, here we will adopt the functional formalism for nonlocal systems and convert the operator $F(D)$ into an integral operator through the Fourier transform
+For the reasons given in \cite{IDvsOI}, instead of dealing with an infinite number of derivatives, we here adopt the functional formalism for nonlocal systems and convert the operator $F(D)$ into an integral operator through the Fourier transform